AsherJN/media-bias-extention/memory-bank/activeContext.md

 - Chrome's side panel API provides a better user experience for content-heavy extensions
 - Text extraction from news sites requires balancing simplicity with effectiveness
 - Managing API costs is a significant consideration for AI-powered tools
+- Structured JSON format provides more flexibility and maintainability than hardcoded text templates

 ### User Experience Insights
 - Users prefer clear, visual representations of bias rather than just numerical scores